 So now you have completed the chicken rendang.
-You can serve it with nasi lemak, biryani rice, or just with plained, steamed rice.
+You can serve it with nasi lemak, biryani rice, or just white rice.
 The preparation involves several steps, but the irresistible taste of rendang is incredibly satisfying.
 I am sure that you will be rewarded with its exceptional taste, which has been voted as one of the best dishes in the world.

 - 1kg Chicken